 Show up with a new level of confidence and a new found purpose.

 You walk into one-to-ones prepared.
 Give feedback with confidence, not anxiety.
 Coach instead of rescue.
 Navigate conflict without avoiding it.
 The principles you learned and made personal?
 They're now how you manage.
-You're not figuring it out anymore—you know what to do.
+You're not figuring it out anymore.
+You know what to do.

 Two people having a one-to-one meeting